Neuroendocrine Tumor (NET)

 Sometimes these symptoms are diagnosed as pneumonia by mistake.

-In rare cases, patients with carcinoid tumor may develop carcinoid syndrome.
+In rare cases, patients with NETs may develop carcinoid syndrome.
 Carcinoid syndrome is a problem that develops from the tumors making hormones.
 Symptoms include:

 - Feeling flushed